-Study Abroad Political Science & International Relations at ACT
+Study Abroad International Relations

 The undergraduate courses in the broader area of International Relations have a firm grounding in the disciplinary foundations of the IR degree, with courses in IR theory, international law, European integration, foreign policy, and political economy.
 Students also receive a solid training in the social sciences, with a particular emphasis on culture, gender, ethnography, and economic relations.